ACL vs MCL Tear: What’s the Difference?

 What Is the MCL?

-The medial collateral ligament (MCL) is a band of tissue located on the inner side of the knee joint.
+The medial collateral ligament (MCL) is a band of tissue located on the inside of the knee joint.
 Like the ACL, it connects the femur to the tibia.
 However, the MCL’s purpose is to provide stability against forces that push the knee inward.
 The MCL is crucial for maintaining proper alignment and preventing excessive valgus stress on the knee.

-How Does an ACL vs MCL Tear Occur?
+How Does an ACL vs. MCL Tear Occur?

-ACL vs MCL Tear Symptoms
+ACL vs. MCL Tear Symptoms

 ACL Tear Symptoms